MaterializeInc/materialize/doc/user/content/sql/drop-index.md

 ------|-----
 `IF EXISTS` | Do not return an error if the named index doesn't exist.
 _index&lowbar;name_ | The name of the index you want to remove.
 `CASCADE` | Remove the index and its dependent objects.
+(The syntax is valid, but is purely theoretical, since no other object in Materialize depends on indexes.)
 `RESTRICT` |  Remove the index. _(Default.)_

+**Note:** Since indexes do not have dependent objects, `DROP INDEX`, `DROP INDEX RESTRICT`, and `DROP INDEX CASCADE` all do the same thing.

 ## Details